-How to block phone calls on your Android phone
+Learn how to block a number on Android

-Rest assured, there are ways to block those unwanted calls on Android devices.
-But finding the path to block calls can take some digging.
-Some manufacturers bury blacklist features deep in your phone settings.
-Even worse, some older devices may not provide native blocking features at all.
+Tired of getting calls from automated spammers or creepy strangers?
+You need to know how to block a number in Android.
+Figuring out how to block calls, however, can take some digging.
+Some manufacturers bury blacklist features deep in the settings pane, and some older devices may not provide native blocking features at all.

-More: Selling your phone or tablet?
-Here’s how to completely wipe your Android device

 Thankfully, there are several ways to block calls on your Android device.
-Here’s our guide to blocking phone calls (and text messages) on your Android phone.
-We’ll take a look at how to do it with your phone’s native features, and then we’ll suggest a couple of call blocking Android apps that are worth considering.
-Finally, we’ll provide information on how to block callers by contacting your phone carrier.
+Here, we’ll take a look at how to do it with your phone’s native features, and we’ll suggest a couple of Android apps that are worth considering.
+Lastly, we’ll provide information on how to block callers via your phone carrier.

 Blocking calls on an Android smartphone

-Note: Update: Clarified blocking instructions for both Samsung and LG phones.